-Highlights of the 16/17 season include concerts with Malaysian Philharmonic Orchestra, Orchestra Haydn di Bolzano, Bremer Philharmoniker, Orchestra of the Australian National Academy of Music (ANAM), Orchestra i pomeriggi musicali, Stavanger Symphony Orchestra, a tour of China with The Hanover Band, a tour of Europe with B’Rock and Vocalconsort Berlin, Mozart's La finta semplice at Warsaw Chamber Opera, and concerts in Oviedo, Wroclaw, London, Sydney and Melbourne.
+Current and forthcoming season highlights include concerts with Malaysian Philharmonic & Hong Kong Philharmonic Orchestras, Orchestra Haydn di Bolzano, Orchestra Sinfonia G.Rossini, Stavanger Symphony Orchestra, Bremer Philharmoniker, ARCO, Orchestra of the Australian National Academy of Music (ANAM) in the Melbourne Festival, Orchestra i pomeriggi musicali, Croatian Baroque Orchestra, a tour of China with The Hanover Band, a tour of Europe with B’Rock and Vocalconsort Berlin, La finta semplice and Lully’s Armide at Warsaw Chamber Opera, La Clemenza di Tito at Polish National Opera, and performances in Oviedo, Wroclaw, London and Sydney.